Skip to main content

 Teacher

-Natalie began her teaching career as a Physical & Health Education teacher and has worked across public and private schools in Perth metropolitan area, regional WA and Melbourne, Victoria.
-Natalie transitioned across into the Vocational Education and Training space 14 years ago where she was fortunate to work in another RTO school in regional Western Australia.
+Natalie began her teaching career as a Physical & Health Education teacher and has worked across public and private schools in the Perth metropolitan area, regional WA and Melbourne, Victoria.
+Natalie shifted into the Vocational Education and Training (VET) space many years ago where she was fortunate to work in another RTO school in regional Western Australia.

 Looking for someone else?